 Children's Commissioner Coronavirus Guide - a children's guide to the coronavirus.

-NSPCC - a guide on talking about feelings about Covid-19 with children.
+NSPCC - a guide on talking to your children about feelings associated with Covid-19.

 Hello my name is coronavirus – online document explaining what coronavirus is in an easy to understand way.
 Also see the below video on explaining coronavirus to children.